dswann101164/azure-noob-blog/posts/azure-governance-finops-hub.md

 ---

-## Phase 4: The Recovery Plan (Crisis Management)
+## Phase 4: Crisis Recovery (When Everything's Already Broken)

-When you don't have time for a 12-month transformation.
-This is the triage protocol for brownfield environments that are currently "on fire."
+Most governance guides assume greenfield environments.
+This phase addresses brownfield reality: 12,000 untagged resources, $800K/month bills with no owner map, and 90 days to prove governance works or get replaced.

-*   **[Azure Governance Crisis Mode: The 90-Day Recovery Framework (2025)](/blog/azure-governance-crisis-recovery-90-day-plan/)** - The triage sequence: Stop the bleeding, build the firewall, empty the kill list.
+*   **[Azure Governance Crisis Mode: The 90-Day Recovery Framework](/blog/azure-governance-crisis-recovery-90-days/)** - The enterprise-tested triage sequence: Kill zombies (Week 1-2), Map ownership (Week 3-6), Tag the expensive stuff (Week 7-10), Lock down new resources (Week 11-12).

-*   **[Closing the Loop: Why KQL Finds Waste but RACI Deletes It](/blog/from-kql-to-raci-ownership/)** - Fixing the "Authority Gap" so you can actually decommission what you find.
+**When to use this:** Your Azure environment is "on fire" and the CFO wants answers by Friday.
+You don't have 18 months for a CAF rollout.
+You need stopbleeds, visibility, and quick wins—in that order.

+---

+### 🛠️ Governance Toolkit

+Theory alone doesn't govern.
+You need working code:
+- **[KQL Cheat Sheet](/blog/kql-cheat-sheet-complete/)** - 48 production queries for cost, compliance, and security
+- **[Azure Tag Governance Policies](/blog/azure-tag-governance-policy/)** - Working policy JSON for enforcement
+- **[Tag Semantic Cleanup](/blog/tag-governance-247-variations/)** - Script to normalize "prod" vs "production" vs "PROD"

+Download the toolkit.
+Then get the RACI Matrix to define who runs these tools.

 ---